As we're all faced with an ever-changing business landscape right now, these questions about how you work have surely been on your mind:

 The pandemic forced companies to do business in a way they were not accustomed to.
 Without tradeshows and events for a year and a half brings about questions as to why and how companies should use the power of live marketing moving forward.

 It’s highly unlikely that your marketing budget will remain the same from one year to the next.
 Luckily, progressive and innovative solutions don’t always cost more!
 Typically factors such as sales, turnover and capital investment will likely affect the marketing spend.
 A commonly used budgeting technique, coming from the Small Business Administration, recommends spending 4-7% of gross revenue for marketing and advertising.

 Marketing trends are ever evolving!
 What was trending 6 months ago, might not cut it anymore.
-If you don’t evolve your marketing strategy to consider or incorporate what’s popular now; you’ll likely get left behind.
+If you don’t evolve your marketing strategy to consider or incorporate what’s new and effective now; you’ll likely get left behind.

 If you’re not using the latest marketing techniques or most progressive partnerships, your marketing result will surely suffer.
 Outside of providing the above recommendations, we’ve created a worksheet to help you evaluate the team of suppliers you lean on to ensure your success.

 And as always if you have any questions, please don't hesitate to reach out.